Introduction On Racism Epigraphs A History of the Pulps A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 George Bacon, Duke Bagley, Balaam (sorta), Blackstone Bangs, Jim Bannon, Bar B Boys, Bar U Twins, Rohn Barck, Peaceful Barnes, Black Barr, Charley Barrow, Dan Barry, Tom Bartlett, Buffalo Billy Bates, Judge Bates, Roy Bean, Pike Bearfield, Brazos Bell, Billy the Kid (I), Billy the Kid (II), Black Ace, Black Bill (I), Black Bill (II), Black Horse, Blackie & Red, Killer Blake, Blondy, Bloody Hand, Blue Pete, Guncat Bodman, Calamity Boggs, Swap Bootle, Border Bandit, Border Boys, Border Eagle, Deacon Bottle, Alamo Bowie, Boy Ranchers, Belle Boyd, Jim Brade, Broncho Bill, Broncho Billy, Broncho Rider Boys, Buck & Gumbo, Duke Buckland, Buffalo Bill, Bug Eye, Jim Button Bull, Tex Bulwer, Bumblebee Bill, Andy Burnett, Tug Burton

-Defective Detective.
-Traditionally the phrase “defective detective” has been used to describe the disabled or maimed characters, like Seekay, who appeared for a brief period in the pulps.
+Disabled Detective.
+Traditionally, in the pulps and in criticism of the pulps, the phrase “defective detective” was used to describe the disabled or maimed characters, like Seekay, whose vogue in the pulps was a brief but intense one.
 Being disabled (or “defective” in the insensitive, inaccurate, and offensive parlance of the time) was what set them apart from other characters.
-For the purposes of this encyclopedia blind characters, like Max Carrados, are included in this category.
-Generally blind characters are treated differently than the “defective detectives,” (and are hardly “defective”), but in the interests of space-saving they are included here.
+For the purposes of this encyclopedia, blind characters, like Max Carrados, are included in this category.
+Generally blind characters are written and treated differently than the other "disabled detectives," but in the interests of space-saving they are included here.

 Evil Surgeon.
 Although the Evil Surgeon is often a Mad Scientist, this is not always the case.
 The Evil Surgeon is primarily a violator of the human body, whether a crazed vivisector like Dr. Quartz or someone who merely wants to experiment on a living body, like Professor Barter.